Best Sites to Find a No Fee NYC Apartment in 2023

 One came through a broker, so you’ll have to pay the broker a 1 month OP if that tenant rents the apartment.

-The other came through RENTBETTA.com, and you won’t have to pay a 1 month OP.
+The other came through RENTBETTA.com, so you won’t have to pay a 1 month OP if they sign a lease.

 Both renters ask for a slight discount on the rent.